OpenTranslationBible/open-bible/en-GB/43.John/md/john-17.md

 ## John 17:15

-I do not ask that You take them out of the world, but that You keep them from the evil one.
+I do not ask that You remove them from the world, but that You protect them from the evil one.

 ## John 17:16